Let’s talk about CSS and React!

 );

-I’ve been writing styled components this way since about half a year now on a bad-ass customer project with extremely high quality requirements.
+I’ve been writing styled components this way since about half a year now on a very professional customer project with extremely high quality requirements.
 I can tell you, writing React code with styled components this way makes you feel like having a grip like it never was in the past when the styles were placed in separate files.
-I have used separate plain CSS files and pre-compiled CSS files in the past, such as Sass, PostCSS etc. and I have been doing it a lot - since decades!
+I have used separate plain CSS files and pre-compiled CSS files in the past, such as Sass, PostCSS etc. And I have been doing it a lot - since decades!
 The guideline by the Wise of the Internet always was that embedding styles directly in the JavaScript code is a bad practice.
-But once you take your first step to the ‘dark side’ and start embedding styles in the code in the way described above, there’s no coming back!
+But once you take your first steps to the ‘dark side’ and start embedding styles in the code in the way described above, there’s no turning back!

 About Bootstrap and Other ‘CSS Frameworks’